CLARUS-Project/clarus_ids_kit/README.md

    ```

 #### Datapp properties configuration
-The dataapp configuration files can be found in the be-dataapp_resources folder.
+The dataapp configuration files can be found in the be-dataapp_resources_provider and be-dataapp_resources_consumer folders.
 The default values are fine and only the settings regarding the SFTP server need to be set in the file application-docker.properties.
-  - The public IP where the SFTP server is available needs to be set (public IP of the machine where the conector is deployed).
+  - The public IP where the SFTP server is available needs to be set in the be-dataapp_resources_provider (public IP of the machine where the conector is deployed).

    ```
     #SFTP settings